JosephSamela/note/readme.md

 *NOTE - Simple & Fast note taking utility for the command line*

+I’m a simple man.
+When I get thoughts, I write them down.
+I don’t open another tab, enter incognito mode, log into my personal account then create a new note that get’s synced throughout all time and space.
+Hell, I don’t even leave the terminal.
+I just type `note` and start writing. `note` is a Simple & Fast note taking utility for the command line.
+Use the lightning-quick cli text editor you love and let `note` organize all your notes in the background.

 **The basics**

 Open a terminal and type `note`.
 Easy!